 The last and my least favorite option is Commercial Daycare.
 Many parents naturally gravitate towards a commercial daycare as they think it seems the easiest.
 However, this is my LEAST favorite option for a variety of reasons.

 - First off your baby may be chronically sick, which can become very difficult for parents and babies.
 Sick babies don’t sleep well as a general rule.
 This means that you will be up at night far more than you want to be tending to a baby that doesn’t feel well.
 This can become a huge drain on parents.

 - Many daycare workers do their best, but there are generally lots of babies to care for.
 They are often just trying to keep everyone fed, changed, and happy.
 Many times they are not as likely to follow your baby’s routine.
 This becomes problematic quickly as your baby doesn’t have the consistency that he/she needs.

 - Typically babies are sleeping and playing in the same room with all the lights on.
 So you can imagine that babies don’t get a fraction of the sleep that they actually need during the day.
 They go home exhausted and overstimulated.
-This does not make for a great evening enjoying the baby that you missed all day!
+This doesn’t make for a great evening enjoying the baby that you missed all day!
 Most parents want to spend some quality time with their baby at the end of the day but daycare babies are typically so exhausted that they can barely make it to the bedtime feed before passing out.